whykay-01/computer-networking-net2text-replication/README.md

 ## SQLite Engine

 Malachi and Yan initiated, created, and instantiated the network database using the SQLite engine.
 We used packages such as SQLite and SQLAlchemy to migrate the data from the python script (previously data was simply stored in the python list of lists) into the SQLite database.
-The database is located in the `db` folder of the repository.
+The database file is located in the `db` folder of the repository.

+This means that you do not have to initiate the database yourself.
+However, if you want to do that, please follow the instructions below.
+It is a plug and play solution, so you do not have to worry about instantiating the server, just connect to the `.db` file and query from it.

 ```shell
 cd src/db